Expert team to advice on all subjects of foreign investments in India

 Underwriter A financial organization that handles sales of new securities which a company or municipality wishes to sell in order to raise money.
 Typically the underwriters will guarantee subscription to securities say, an issue of equity from the company at a stated price, and are under an obligation to purchase securities up to the amount they have underwritten, should the public not subscribe for the issue.

 Venture capital fund A fund established in the form of a trust or a company including a body corporate and registered under the SEBI venture capital fund regulations which – has a dedicated pool of capital, raised in a manner specified in the regulations and invests in venture capital undertaking in accordance with the regulations.

-We provide all services for foreign investments in India, call our board No. 011-2335 5388 or mail us through contact us page of our website.
+We provide all services for foreign investments in India, mail us through our website.